-The epinephrine auto-injector is used to treat life-threatening allergic emergencies including anaphylaxis in people who are at risk for or have a history of serious allergic emergencies.
-Although it can help save patients’ lives, use of an epinephrine auto-injector must be followed by emergency medical care.
+The epinephrine auto-injector is used to treat life-threatening allergic emergencies, including anaphylaxis in people who are at risk for, or have a history of serious allergic emergencies.
+Use of an epinephrine auto-injector must be followed by emergency medical care.

 Can I reuse my epinephrine auto-injector?